minhNgnn/MedView-LMU-MLOps-SoSe25-GroupB/reports/README.md

 For data storage, we use Supabase to handle tabular patient data.
 This choice was made to create a more comprehensive system where doctors and users can easily scroll through and access patient records via the UI.
 Additionally, we store the generated monitoring reports (HTML files from Evidently) in Supabase buckets.
 This makes it straightforward to retrieve and display these reports directly in the frontend, ensuring that monitoring insights are easily accessible to users.<br>

-For documentation, we used Sphinx, as it is one of the most popular and feature-rich documentation generators in the Python ecosystem.
-We wanted to try a robust tool that could handle the extra requirements of the project and provide professional-quality documentation.
-After generating the documentation with Sphinx, we uploaded it to GitHub Pages to make it easily accessible and shareable with all stakeholders.<br>

-Change last paragraph to this:<br>
 For documentation, we used MkDocs, as it is a modern and user-friendly static site generator that is well-suited for project documentation.
 We wanted to try a robust tool that could handle the extra requirements of the project and provide professional-quality documentation.
 After generating the documentation with MkDocs, we uploaded it to GitHub Pages to make it easily accessible and shareable with all stakeholders.<br>

 We also did distributed data loading and implemented distributed data parallel in our training process and deployed the DDP training on GCP.